CESSProject/doc-v2/developer/tutorials/cess-js-sdk.md

 ]
 ```

-It contains the file name, file size, belonging bucket, and the file hash.
+It contains the file name, file size, bucket name, and the file hash.

 To upload a file to the CESS cloud, use `uploadFile()`.
 It takes the upload file path and bucket name as parameters in addition to the account mnemonic.